 - Defended trial court’s denial of default judgment and dismissal of business tort action on review in Wisconsin Court of Appeals.

 - Successfully opposed petition for review in Wisconsin Supreme Court following favorable defense verdict and appellate ruling for residential care facility.

 - Successfully opposed petition for interlocutory review by Wisconsin Court of Appeals of trial court’s denial of motion to dismiss equitable claims.

 James' appellate experience also includes amicus briefing in cases of statewide interest, with recent amicus clients including the Bond Dealers of America (securities litigation), the Wisconsin Utilities Association (transmission easement dispute), and the Metropolitan Milwaukee Association of Commerce (insurance coverage dispute).

 On the regulatory side of his practice, James assists regulated public utility clients in a wide variety of matters, from general and special-purpose rate cases before the Public Service Commission of Wisconsin (PSCW) to hydroelectric permit disputes before the Federal Energy Regulatory Commission (FERC), and from permit reviews before the Wisconsin Department of Natural Resources (DNR) to utility right-of-way disputes with the Wisconsin Department of Transportation (WiDOT).
 His recent regulatory experience includes the following:

-- Representation of public utility client in regulatory appeal relating to cost allocation for fuel conversion at cogeneration plant.
+- Defended favorable PSCW ruling for public utility client in regulatory appeal relating to cost allocation for fuel conversion at cogeneration plant.

-- Recovery of public utility's costs in spent nuclear fuel litigation.
+- Secured recovery of public utility’s costs in spent nuclear fuel litigation.

-Prior to joining Quarles & Brady, Mr. Goldschmidt volunteered for the Legal Aid Society of Milwaukee in the area of consumer credit transactions.
+Prior to joining Quarles & Brady, James volunteered for the Legal Aid Society of Milwaukee in the area of consumer credit transactions.